Lincoln K series: 1933

 The V8 engine was replaced in the Model KA with a new 381.7 in³ (6.3 L) V12 for 1933.
-This L-head engine shared little with the big KB engine which continued unchanged.
+This L-head engine shared little with the big KB engine, which continued unchanged.

 The 1933 K-series Lincolns featured many changes, only a few of which were readily visible.
-The removal of the bar linking the headlights and return of hood louvers was most noticeable, but the revised chassis, thermostatic shock absorbers, and transmission made the greatest difference.
-Drivers would notice the adjustable-pressure brakes.
+The removal of the bar linking the headlights and return of hood louvers was most noticeable, but the revised chassis, thermostatic shock absorbers, and transmission made the greatest differences.
+Drivers also noticed the adjustable-pressure brakes.